Network registration (NetReg): General questions about network registration.

 On Windows computers, you can right-click any blank space on the task bar at the bottom of your screen and select the option "Task Manager".
 When the Windows Task Manager appears, click the "Processes" tab and then click on the "Show processes from all users" button in the lower left, if there is one.
 Look for the processes "SCClient.exe" and "scManager.sys," both should be present.

 Mac OS users can open the Activity Monitor located in the Utilities folder.
 From the Activity Monitor, look for the processes "SafeConnect" and "scManagerD," both should be present.
 If you have only recently installed the Macintosh Policy Key software agent, both processes may be called Safe•Connect.

 If these small applications are uninstalled or disabled, the system will disallow network access until you re-register and reinstall Safe•Connect.

-For Windows and Mac OS systems, Safe•Connect ensures the system has been registered and the Policy Key software agent is installed and running.
+Safe•Connect ensures the system has been registered and may check to ensure the Policy Key software agent is installed and running on Windows and Mac OS systems.